danakim1004au-prog/azure-water-quality-pipeline/README.md

 Groundwater is slow-moving and easily degraded: by the time a problem is obvious in a single reading, the underlying trend is usually well established.
-AquaSentry continuously ingests public groundwater, rainfall and surface-water data, scores it for the failure modes that matter — over-extraction, stalled recharge, saline intrusion — **and forecasts where each bore is heading**, so operators can act before a constraint becomes a crisis rather than after.
+AquaSentry continuously ingests public groundwater, rainfall and surface-water data, scores it for the failure modes that matter, over-extraction, stalled recharge, saline intrusion — **and forecasts where each bore is heading**, so operators can act before a constraint becomes a crisis rather than after.